WHO 2007 reference

 This tool shows no percentile when the entered age falls outside the supported 61 to 228 month range.
 That is intentional.
 A reference-only model should not pretend to know more than it does, and forcing a percentile outside the available curve would make the output look more confident than the data behind it.
 In that situation, the page still tells you the age range it can support so you can see why the percentile is withheld.

 The reference median answers a different question from the percentile itself.
-It shows the middle height value for the selected age and sex in the prototype reference curve.
+It shows the middle height value for the selected age and sex in the WHO reference curve.
 That makes it a useful anchor for comparison: you can see whether the entered height is above or below the middle and by how much.
 What it does not do is tell you the ideal height, the expected adult height, or the correct outcome for a specific child.

 Taken together, these two signals help keep the read grounded.
 A missing percentile tells you the tool should stop.
 A reference median tells you how the current number relates to the middle of the available curve when the age is supported.
 Both are part of a careful reference read, and both are compatible with a non-diagnostic approach that leaves room for real-world history, repeat measurements, and professional assessment where needed.